 Deferred financing costs represent fees and other direct costs incurred in connection with arranging the Company's borrowings.
-These costs were incurred in connection with the Company's revolving credit facility (see Note 4 to the financial statements included elsewhere in this quarterly report on Form 10-Q for a discussion regarding the Company's credit facility) and have been capitalized.
-The deferred financing costs are being amortized to interest expense using the straight-line method over the life of the credit facility, which the Company believes is materially consistent with the effective interest method of amortization of the costs.
-Further, deferred financing costs incurred in connection with the Main Street Facility were fully amortized and written off upon retirement of the Main Street Facility.
-For the three months ended March 31, 2013 and 2012, the Company amortized approximately \$22,000 and \$7,000, respectively, into interest expense related to deferred financing costs.
+These costs were incurred in connection with the Company's revolving credit facility (see Note 4 for a discussion regarding the Company's credit facility) and have been capitalized.
+The deferred financing costs are being amortized to interest expense using the straight-line method over the life of the credit facility, which the Company believes is materially consistent with the effective interest method.
+For the three months ended June 30, 2013 and 2012, the Company amortized approximately \$18,000 and \$27,000, respectively, into interest expense related to deferred financing costs.
+For the six months ended June 30, 2013 and 2012, the Company amortized approximately \$40,000 and \$34,000, respectively, into interest expense related to deferred financing costs.
+Further, in May 2012, upon the retirement of the Main Street facility, all unamortized deferred financing costs incurred in connection with the Main Street Facility were fully amortized and written-off.